 An excellent range of international services makes it easy to reach Germany by train from elsewhere in Europe.
 Passengers from Britain usually travel with Eurostar from London to Brussels, connecting there onto an ICE or Thalys train to Germany.
-There are also useful routings via Paris to destinations in southern Germany with direct trains from Paris to Stuttgart or Munich, Freiburg (for the Black Forest), Karlsruhe and Augsburg.
+There are also routes via Paris to destinations in southern Germany with direct trains from Paris to Stuttgart or Munich, Freiburg (for the Black Forest), Karlsruhe and Augsburg.

 There are excellent cheap train tickets called Sparpreis or ‘Saver’ fares on international rail services to and from Germany.
 Sparpreis fares are also available on DB’s international coach services run under the IC-Bus brand.
 For further discounts on German train tickets, consider buying a day pass, such as a Regio ticket for defined regions in Germany, a Länderticket that covers an entire German state, or a Quer-durchs-Land ticket, which is a day pass for nation-wide travel within Germany.
 All of these are available on our Rail Europe website.

 Train travel in Germany is affordable and fun.
 Visit the big cities, such as Berlin and Munich, but make time too for smaller communities and rural regions which are all very accessible by train.
 Highlights include the hill country of Saxony and Thuringia, where a dense network of rural railways makes it easy to get off the beaten track.
 Other classics include the Black Forest region and the celebrated Rhine Valley route which runs upstream from Cologne via Koblenz to Mainz.

 What are the main train companies to travel with in Germany?